gonespy/bstormps3/MARADNS_DEADWOOD.md

 * Does the output in your command prompt windows for maradns & deadwood look the same as in the guide?
 Are there any errors?
 If so, try following the guide again.
 * Did you open the required ports in Windows Firewall (or whatever other firewall security software you are running)?
+* Try setting your mobile phone or other device to use your PC's IP address as its primary DNS and see if that works.
+If it does, then there is an issue with the network settings on your PS3.
+If it does not, then there is an issue with maradns/deadwood.
 * Are the first three numbers of your PC & PS3's IP address the same? (eg. 192.168.1) If they are not, then you probably have a complex network setup in your home and this guide will not work for you.

 **Q: After running the maradns command in the command prompt, I see an error: `Error running stat() on gamespydns.txt / Error opening gamespydns.txt`**